No. 8 UCF remains unbeaten, but loses QB Milton in 38-10 win

 Mack got plenty of help from a talented supporting cast that includes Greg McCrae to make sure UCF finished the job.
 South Florida (7-5, 3-5) finished the regular season on a five-game losing streak, its longest skid since 2013.

-McCrae finished with 181 yards rushing on 16 carries for the Knights, who amassed 558 yards total offense and have scored at least 30 points in 24 consecutive games - matching South Florida (2015-17) for the longest such streak since 1939.
+McCrae finished with 181 yards rushing on 16 carries for the Knights, who have scored at least 30 points in 24 consecutive games - matching South Florida (2015-17) for the longest such streak since 1939.

 Ford rushed for 120 yards on 16 attempts for South Florida, which played without injured quarterback Blake Barnett (shoulder/ankle).